 Instructions

-- Heat oil and melt butter in a dutch oven or a large stock pot over medium-high heat.
+- Prep.
+Heat the oil and melt the butter in a Dutch oven or a large stock pot set over medium-high heat.

-- Stir in the baby spinach and cook for 1 more minute, or until spinach is wilted.
+- Add the spinach.
+Stir in the baby spinach and cook for 1 more minute or until the spinach is wilted.

 Notes